IIIT-Sricity-FSD-2024-2028/12_StackBuilders/DomainExpertInteraction.md

 ## Domain Context and Terminology:

-1. Purpose of the Problem Statement :
+### Purpose of the Problem Statement :
-The purpose of this system is to support employee wellness inside an organization.
-Employees often need access to wellness content such as videos, live sessions, and consultations with experts.
-Managing all these activities manually is difficult.
+The purpose of this problem statement is to highlight the need for a centralized platform to bring all wellness-related activities into one place, making them easier to organize, monitor, and improve for better employee well-being.

-2. Primary Goals :
+### Primary Goals :
    Allow employees to access live, interactive wellness sessions.
    Enable employees to watch wellness-related content and videos.
-   Provide employees with consultations from wellness experts such as psycholygists, nutritionists, and Physical Wellness Instructor.
+   Provide employees with consultations from wellness experts such as psychologists, nutritionists, and Physical Wellness Instructors.
    Deliver personalized diet, fitness, and mental-health plans.
    Make wellness support easily accessible within the organization.

-3. Key Domain Terms :
+### Key Domain Terms :

    | Term             | Meaning as explained by the expert                                                                                                 |
    | ---------------- | ---------------------------------------------------------------------------------------------------------------------------------- |